- Loyola to be the First Chicago Center to Produce CAR T-Cells

 Loyola's CAR T-Cell Research and Clinical Trials

-Loyola Medicine is the first center in Chicago to genetically modify the T cells to target and fight cancer cells in a clean lab in-house through clinical trials and research.
+Loyola Medicine is the first center in Illinois to genetically modify the T cells to target and fight cancer cells in a clean lab in-house through clinical trials and research.
 Other centers treat patients with modified T cells developed by pharmaceutial companies.

 These modified T cells are produced in the McCormick Tribune Foundation Center for Cellular Therapy in Loyola's Cardinal Bernardin Cancer Center.
 The center provides a super-clean environment to produce pure cell populations free of contamination from fungi, microbes and more.